unverbuggt/mkdocs-encryptcontent-plugin/README.md

 ### Share link generation

 It is possible to share valid credentials by adding them to the hash part of the URL.
-The plugin can also generate share links for certain pages if the metag tag `sharelink: true` is defined in markdown.
+The plugin can also generate share links for certain pages if the meta tag `sharelink: true` is defined in markdown.
 It will use the first credential for the pages level or the pages password.
 The credentials for auto-generated links are base64url encoded.